gui0103/gui0103/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on {
+  Front-end⚡,
+  Front-end⚡,

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning {
+  Operating Systems📚,
+  System Analysis📚,
+  React-Native📚,
+  Typescript📚,
+  Java📚
+  }
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...